Saturday, August 11, 2012

 The Abacus

-You can get free sample lessons from RightStart Mathematics.
+You can get free sample lessons from RightStart Mathematics

 Or you can purchase their entire program.
 Kay Ness, Jett's neurodevelopmentalist, highly recommends it.